 Our History

 When George Washington became President of the United States of America, there were six Jewish congregations in the new American Republic.
 Three were located in Northern cities: Newport, Rhode Island's Yeshuat Israel (Touro), New York’s Shearith Israel, and Philadelphia’s Michveh Israel.
-Three were located in the South: Charleston, South Carolina’s Beth Elohim, Richmond, Virginia’s Beth Shalome, and Savannah, Georgia’s Mickve Israel.
+Three were located in the South: Richmond, Virginia’s Beth Shalome, Savannah, Georgia’s Mickve Israel, and our own Kahal Kadosh Beth Elohim.
 At first, prayers were recited in private quarters and, from 1775, in an improvised synagogue adjacent to the present-day grounds.
 In 1792, construction of the largest and most impressive synagogue in the United States commenced, and it was dedicated two years later.
 A member of the visiting Lafayette's entourage is reported to have described the building as "spacious and elegant."
 This handsome, cupolated Georgian synagogue was destroyed in the great Charleston fire of 1838 and replaced in 1840 by the structure in use today.
-The colonnaded building dedicated in early 1841, is often described as one of the country's finest examples of Greek Revival architecture.
+The colonnaded building was dedicated in early 1841, and is often described as one of the country's finest examples of Greek Revival architecture.
 On this occasion, KKBE's Reverend Gustavus Poznanski was moved to say, "This synagogue is our Temple, this city our Jerusalem, and this happy land our Palestine."

 KKBE is the second oldest synagogue building in the United States and the oldest in continuous use.
 It was designated a National Historic Landmark in 1980.